Micro Auto Insurance: Weekly and On-Demand Coverage Options

 When Traditional Insurance Is the Better Deal

 Micro insurance is not always the cheaper option.
 For drivers who commute daily or rack up 1,000+ miles per month, the per-mile or per-day charges can accumulate quickly — potentially exceeding the cost of a flat annual premium.
-Additionally, some micro insurance providers charge small convenience fees of $3–$8/month for the payment flexibility.
+Additionally, some micro insurance providers charge small convenience fees for the payment flexibility.

 Watch Out for Daily Rate Sticker Shock

 A $15/day micro policy sounds affordable — but if you drive every day of the month, that adds up to $450/month, far more than a standard policy.
 Micro insurance works best when your driving is genuinely infrequent or unpredictable.
+In some states like Michigan, weekly rates can run 3.5x higher than the per-day equivalent of an annual policy.

 Compare Car Insurance Rates in Ohio